bdpedigo/talks/docs/slides/edit-retrospective-pitches/edit-retrospective-lab-meeting-2024-01-23.md

 # How to replay edits

-- What's a reasonable way to replay edits?
 - Time ordering is "spikey" and somewhat arbitrary
-  - Selecting random edits doesn't reflect reality
+- Selecting random edits doesn't reflect reality, high variance since there are likely to be a few key edits
 - Could develop a statistical model of proofreading itself...
   - Deep rabbit hole? :sweat_smile:
-  - Or, could view this as allowing us to examine alternative proofreading strategies
+- Could view this as allowing us to examine alternative proofreading strategies
-    - E.g. if we strictly proofread radially from the soma
+  - E.g. if we strictly proofread radially from the soma, did a depth-first search from the soma, etc.

 ---